 When the ordnance types do the statistical analyses to arrive at an effective range for any given weapons system, they’re talking about the distance at which the average soldier can hit a target, anywhere on the target, with more than half of his or her shots.

 If you actually hit one of them, that would be a bonus, but it is not to be expected, nor really even necessary.
-As long as they are hiding from your harassing fire, and not manning their weapons, they and their cannon or mortar are out of the fight.
+As long as they are hiding from your harassing fire, and not manning their weapons, they and their cannon or mortar are, temporarily at least, out of the fight.

 Which is all well and good, if you’re in the infantry or Marines.
 What does it have to do with your day-to-day life here in the ‘States?

-Case Studies of Attacks on US Area Targets
+Case Studies of Attacks on Area Targets in the United States

 On 24 Mar 1998, two junior high students attacked the Westside Middle School in Jonesboro, AR.
 One pulled a fire alarm.
 The other was waiting on a nearby hillside to ambush them as they evacuated the school.
 The alarm-puller ran up there and joined him.

-Students and educators evacuating the school on the right were shot from the wooded hillside to the left of this image.
+Students and educators evacuating the school on the right side of this image were shot from the wooded hillside to the left.
 Four students and a teacher (Shannon Wright) were killed, and 10 others wounded, about where I was standing when I took this photo on 09 Oct 2022.
-Each of the students were point targets; the group of students was an area target.
+Each of the students were Point Targets; the group of students was an Area Target.

-The USA Today said that the shooter(s) were “about 100 yards away,” but the distance to the wooded high ground did not seem quite that far when I walked that terrain in October 2022.
+The USA Today said that the shooter(s) were “about 100 yards away,” but the distance to the wooded high ground did not seem quite that far when I walked that terrain two decades later.

-They may have targeted individuals (two in the crowd were ex-girlfriends), but it’s more likely they just shot into the group of 87 students and 9 teachers.
+They may have targeted individuals (the media said that two in the crowd were “ex-girlfriends”–whatever that means in middle school), but it’s more likely they just shot into the group of 87 students and 9 teachers.
 The killers fired 30 rounds into the crowd, hitting 15 people.

 Some were able to seek shelter from the killers in the gym.